 A total of at least 30 graduate credits with a cumulative GPA of 3.0 or greater are required for the MS degree.
-Of this, at least 8 credits must be earned in core courses in cellular, molecular and systems neuroscience.
+Of these, at least 8 credits must be earned in core courses in cellular, molecular and systems, and computational neuroscience.
 Students must also complete 4 credits in seminar courses designed to enhance reading, writing and presentation skills.

 Research skills are at the center of the program and all students are required to complete a minimum of 14 credits of research related courses comprised of Introduction to Neuroscience Research, Neuroscience research practicum and Neuroscience Thesis work.
+Additional electives round out the remaining credit requirements.
 A research thesis is required at the culmination of the program.

 NEU 501: Introduction to Neuroscience Research (Summer II, 3 credits)

-NEU 532: Neural Plasticity, Learning and Memory (Spring, 2 credit)
+NEU 532: Neural Plasticity, Learning and Memory (Spring, 2 credits)